 All visiting students have to apply through University of Michigan Office of Medical Student Education (OMSE).
 The rotation fills quickly so please be prompt with your VSAS application.
-Applications will be accepted starting April 2106.
-Processing begins end of April 2016 with acceptance offers issued end of May 2016.
-Course ID 044654.
+Applications will be accepted starting April of every year.
+Course acceptance offers issued end of May of every year.
+Course ID: 044654.
 Course number: 1WLDR.U.
 Course is listed under Emergency Medicine.

 U of M visiting student website, VSAS link is available here.

 The mission of the Austere Environment Medicine Student Interest Group is to provide fundamental knowledge and foster interest in wilderness medicine for the University of Michigan medical students.